kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 ### API server

-Input validation of QoS-class resource names and class names, very similar to labels is implemented: keys (`QOSResourceName`) and values must be non-empty, less than 64 characters long, must start and end with an alphanumeric character and may contain only alphanumeric characters, dashes, underscores or dots (`-`, `_` or `.`).
-Also similar to labels, a namespace prefix (FQDN subdomain separated with a slash) in the key is allowed (e.g. `vendor.example/qos-resource`).
+Input validation of QoS-class resource names and class names is implemented.
+They must be "qualified Kubernetes names", i.e. a name part optionally prefixed by a DNS subdomain (and a slash).
+The name part must be non-empty less than 64 characters long, must start and end with an alphanumeric character and may contain only alphanumeric characters, dashes, underscores or dots (`-`, `_` or `.`).
+The optional DNS subdomain part must not be moore than 253 characters long, must start and end with an alphanumeric character and may only contain lowercase alphanumeric characters, dashes (`-`) and dots (`.`).

 Official canonical names for well-known QoS-class resources are specified in the API.
 In later implementation phases admission (validation) for their usage